 3. War & conflict

-War and conflict are also among the leading contributors to world hunger.
+Conflict and hunger form another vicious-cycle relationship.
 In South Sudan, civil war has led to mass displacement and abandoned fields.
-The result is crop failure which, combined with a soaring inflation rate that makes imported food unaffordable, has left 6 million people food-insecure.
+The result is crop failure which, combined with a soaring inflation rate that makes imported food unaffordable, has left 7.2 million people in a food crisis.
 Likewise, Yemen’s ongoing conflict has led to over half the country (approximately 17 million people) in need of urgent action in the absence of ongoing humanitarian food assistance.

 4. Climate change

 Countries like Zambia enjoy relative peace and political stability.
-However, they are also plagued by hunger due to climate extremes.
-Too much, or too little, rainfall can destroy harvests or reduce the amount of animal pasture available.
+However, they are also plagued by hunger due to climate change.
+Too little — or too much — rainfall can destroy harvests or reduce the amount of animal pasture available.
 These fluctuations are made worse by the El Niño weather system, and are likely to increase due to changes in climate.
 Extreme climate patterns also tend to affect the poorest regions of the world the most.
 The World Bank estimates that climate change has the power to push more than 100 million people into poverty over the next decade.

 5. Poor nutrition

-Hunger isn’t simply a lack of access to food; it’s a lack of access to the right nutrients.
+Hunger isn’t simply a lack of access to food: It’s a lack of access to the right nutrients.
 In order to thrive, humans need a range of foods providing a variety of essential health benefits.
-Poor families often rely on just one or two staple foods (like corn or wheat), which means they’re not getting enough critical macronutrients and vitamins, and may still suffer the effects of hunger.
+Families living in poverty often rely on just one or two staple foods (like corn or wheat), which means they’re not getting enough critical macronutrients and vitamins, and may still suffer the effects of hunger.

 A lack of nutrition is especially important for pregnant and breastfeeding women and young children: Nutrition support during pregnancy and up to the age of five can help protect children for their entire lives.
 Proper nutrition reduces the likelihood of disease, poor health, and cognitive impairment.
 Through the LANN project, communities in countries like Sierra Leone are learning how to identify nutrient-rich wild foods that are safe to eat in order to make the most of their available resources.
 This is one of the many ways we look for sustainable solutions for malnourished communities.